tlswg/draft-ietf-tls-external-psk-importer/draft-wood-tls-external-psk-importer.md

    } ImportedIdentity;
 ~~~

+ImportedIdentity.label SHOULD be bound to the protocol for which the key is imported.
+For example,
+TLS 1.3 over TCP should use "tls13" as the label, whereas QUIC {{!I-D.ietf-quic-transport}} should use
+"quicv1" as the label.
+Note that this means future versions of TLS will increase the number of
+PSKs derived from an external PSK.

 A unique and imported PSK (IPSK) with base key 'ipskx' bound to this identity is then computed as follows:

 ~~~
    epskx = HKDF-Extract(0, epsk)
-   ipskx = HKDF-Expand-Label(epskx, "derived psk", Hash(ImportedIdentity), Hash.length)
+   ipskx = HKDF-Expand-Label(epskx, "derived psk",
+                             Hash(ImportedIdentity), Hash.length)
 ~~~

 The hash function used for HKDF {{!RFC5869}} is that which is associated with the external PSK.
 It is not
 bound to ImportedIdentity.hash.
 If no hash function is specified, SHA-256 MUST be used.
+Differentiating epsk by ImportedIdentity.hash ensures that each imported PSK is only used with at most one
+hash function, thus satisfying the requirements in {{!RFC8446}}.
+Endpoints MUST import and derive an
+ipsk for each ciphersuite they support.
+For example, importing a key for TLS_AES_128_GCM_SHA256 and
+TLS_AES_256_GCM_SHA384 would yield two PSKs, one for SHA256 and another for SHA384.

-The resulting IPSK base key 'ipskx' is then used as the binder key in TLS 1.3 with identity ImportedIdentity.
+The resulting IPSK base key 'ipskx' is then used as the binder key in TLS 1.3 with identity

-With knowledge of the supported hash functions, one may import PSKs before the start of
+ImportedIdentity.
+With knowledge of the supported hash functions, one may import PSKs before
-a connection.
+the start of a connection.

 EPSKs may be imported for early data use if they are bound to protocol settings and configurations that would
 otherwise be required for early data with normal (ticket-based PSK) resumption.
 Minimally, that means ALPN,